In the name of ALLAH, the most beneficient, the most merciful

 Samples Set 5 (Analysis of an Argument)

-The following appeared in a memorandum from the owner of Movies Galore, a chain of movie-rental stores.
+The following appeared in a memo to the board of directors of Bargain Brand Cereals.

 Write a response in which you examine the stated and/or unstated assumptions of the argument.
 Be sure to explain how the argument depends on these assumptions and what the implications are for the argument if the assumptions prove unwarranted.